rbehal/celery/docs/userguide/configuration.rst

 When this option is enabled the worker only fetches a task from the broker when one of its processes is available.

+You can also enable this via the :option:`--disable-prefetch <celery worker --disable-prefetch>` command line flag.

 For more on prefetching, read :ref:`optimizing-prefetch-limit`

 .. note::